goatslacker/alt/README.md

 })
 ```

+You can also `waitFor` multiple stores by passing in an Array: `this.waitFor([store1.dispatchToken, store2.dispatchToken])`

 ### Views

-Views aren't important to fux, but they are to flux, and probably your application too if you want to ever show all your state.
-What's important is how the view consumes the store's data, and that is via event listeners.
+Your choice of view isn't important to fux.
+What's important is to know how the view consumes the store's data, and that is via event listeners.

 In this example I'll be using React, but you're free to use your library of choice.